 This program is designed to put the doctors in control.
 The Health Department outlined a few health problems that automatically qualify for medical marijuana, but ultimately the doctors will have the power to decide if an ailment qualifies.
 It isn’t designed to cover just about everything like the laws we have in place here in Colorado, but it’s a start.
 If anything, shifting the power in the direction of cannabis friendly doctors will be a good thing for the residents of Florida, especially since it’s a state with so many retirees with long-term, chronic ailments.

-The qualifying conditions as outlined by the Florida health department in amendment two are as follows.
+The qualifying conditions as outlined by the Florida health department in amendment two can be found here.
 Keep in mind though that more and more conditions will qualify with a doctor’s referral.
 Any disease or ailment the doctors see as related to those below, or are considered debilitating by the doctors will be allowed to receive medical weed as treatment.
-If the doctor feels that the potential risks of smoking marijuana are tiny in comparison to the benefits the patient will receive if they choose to medicate with cannabis, they will qualify for medical marijuana in Florida.
+If the doctor feels that the potential risks of smoking marijuana are tiny in comparison to the benefits the medical marijuana cardholder will receive if they choose to medicate with cannabis, they will qualify for medical marijuana in Florida.

 So What’s the ETA for Florida Dispensaries?